PecanProject/betydb-documentation/installing_a_production_copy_of_betydb.md

 **In what follows, we assume the new Rails root directory is to have the name `betyapp`, the new BETY database copy will be called `betydb` (and owned by database-user `dbuser` who has the password `dbpw`), and the deployment URL will be to a directory called `bety_url`.
 Substitute whatever names you wish for these.**

+## Step 0: Log in to the Deployment Machine.

 ## Step 1: Clone a new BETYdb instance.[^1]